-This month, I've been working very regularly on my new beetleweight, Gladius.
+This month, I've been put a bunch of work into my new beetleweight, Gladius.
 In this post I'll discuss some more details of the design, and the story so far with the build!

 Here's an extra picture of the CAD, this time without the shield lids so you can see what's going on a bit more easily.
 It should be noted that this is the first machine I've built in which the baseplate is not structurally integral to the chassis.
 In fact, I'd argue that Gladius doesn't even really have a baseplate - it's more of a "bottom lid" that covers over all the electrical gubbins.